irishlab-io/irishlab/docs/content/services/docker.md

 sudo sh ./get-docker.sh
 ```

-- Once Docker has finished installing to your Raspberry Pi, there are a couple more things we need to do.
+- Once Docker has finished installing to your server, there are a couple more things we need to do.

 For another user to be able to interact with Docker, it needs to be added to the docker group.

 So, our next step is to add our current user to the docker group by using the usermod command as shown below.
-By using "$USER" we are inserting the environment variable that stores the current users name.
+By using `$USER` we are inserting the environment variable that stores the current users name.

 - Since we made some changes to our user, we will now need to log out and log back in for it to take effect.